MichaelZhao21/simple-compiler/README.md

 - **Phase 1**: Tokenizer, mostly working on `src/tokens.jflex`, which uses Regular Expressions to scan incoming tokens.
 - **Phase 2**: Parser, will take the tokens from the first part and implements the grammar in `src/grammar.cup`.
+- **Phase 3**: Type Checker, created a symbol table and will make sure all types/assignments/return types are valid.

 ## Resources Used